Tycoons end board dispute with BP

 Another source close to the sale talks said there was "no way" that AAR would get shares, however, and that Rosneft's priority was to complete the BP leg of the transaction without a hitch.
 A full takeover would transform Rosneft into the world's largest listed oil producer.

-Rosneft has made progress in talks with foreign banks on raising loans totaling $33.5 billion, or possibly more, to fund the takeover, bankers told Thomson Reuters LPC on Wednesday.
+Rosneft has made progress in talks with foreign banks on raising loans totalling $33.5 billion, or possibly more, to fund the takeover, bankers told Thomson Reuters LPC on Wednesday.

 In addition, four or five Russian banks would lend around $1 billion each to Rosneft, which itself would commit $7.5 billion in cash to the transaction.